livewires/you-win/sheets/Jump.md

     ```
     _Add this before the `makePlatform` function._

 Make sure not to put this _inside_ `makePlatform`, or you'll get a **different** version of the `lastY` variable each time.
-We need to remember it between calls to our function, so it has to go outside of it.
+We need to remember it between calls to our function, so it has to go outside.

 Now let's use it.